 WhiRL is focused on reinforcement learning, deep learning, and related areas.
 A few of the most prominent topics are listed below:

-Robust Reinforcement Learning
+Bayesian Reinforcement Learning

 Reinforcement learning as inference recasts the problem of finding an optimal policy as one of approximate inference.
 In doing so, it leverages powerful tools from variational inference that can advance our algorithms in reinforcement learning, often by introducing additional regularisation into our objectives.

 Bayesian reinforcement learning characterises the uncertainty in the MDP by inferring a posterior distribution over an unknown quantity, for example the reward function and transition kernel in model-based Bayesian RL or the value function in model-free Bayesian RL.
 As well as being able to incorporate prior knowledge of the MDP into the learning process, a Bayesian approach can optimally solve the exploration/exploitation dilemma.
 Developing approximate inference methods that render the inference tractable is a key challenge in Bayesian RL.